yoozze/node-twig/README.md

 default: `{}`
 The value of the context option will be available inside the Twig template.
 You can use scalar values, arrays or objects at any depths.

+### environment
+default: `{}`
+Twig environment options which will be passed to `Twig_Environment` constructor.

 ### extensions
 default: `[]`
 Since Twig is a PHP library there is no (easy) way to make it extandable inside Node.
 That's the reason why we provide you with the `extensions` option.

-An extension is just a function that takes a reference (*Always use the `&` sign for the parameter*) to the Twig environment which can then be used to define custom functions or filters.
+An extension is just a function that takes a reference (*always use the `&` sign for the parameter*) to the Twig environment which can then be used to define custom functions or filters.
 To allow for greater flexibility you can add multiple files.

 Define your extensions like so: